The Science of Grounding

 When cold or rainy weather prevent you from going outside, take a warm bath with Epsom salts.
 Salt baths simulate swimming in the ocean, which is one of the best ways to ground yourself.
 Salts, like water, have natural healing capabilities.
 When you combine them in a warm tub, you take cleansing to a new level, helping to heal and cleanse your mind and soul as well as your body.

 Bringing awareness to your breath can anchor you in the present moment.
 Start by closing your eyes.
 As you inhale, trace the air as it enters your nose and goes into your lungs.
-On the exhale, follow the air leaving your lungs and exiting your nose or mouth.
+Then as you exhale, follow the sensation of air leaving your lungs and exiting through your nose or mouth.
 This grounding technique gets more effective with practice.
 The key is to observe the breath instead of forcing it with your mind.
 Let your body lead and your mind will follow.